How to Make a DIY Barn Quilt: A Step-by-Step Guide for Beginners

 Small barn quilts

-This frame is also attached to the back of the barn quilt to leave the finished piece unframed, maintaining the original style.
-As with the larger barn quilts, you’ll want to caulk the joints between the boards and the plywood, the edges of the plywood, and the end grain on the frame, all to keep water out if you are planning on using the barn quilt outdoors.
+This frame is also attached to the back of the barn quilt, leaving the finished piece unframed and maintaining the original style.
+As with the larger barn quilts, you’ll want to caulk the joints between the boards and the plywood, the edges of the plywood, and the end grain on the frame to keep water out if you plan on using the barn quilt outdoors.

 How to Paint Barn Quilts

 Before painting the barn quilt, I recommend sealing the edges of the plywood.
 Like all engineered wood products, plywood soaks moisture faster through the end grain than anywhere else.
 Sealing the edges will protect it from the rain more than anything else.
-To do this, use common latex painters caulk on your finger, as I mentioned above.
-Simply put a small glob on your finger and wipe it onto the edge, pressing the caulking into the grain.
+To do this, use typical latex painters caulk on your finger, as I mentioned above.
+Put a small glob on your finger and wipe it onto the edge, pressing the caulking into the grain.

 Prime the back of the project with three coats of primer and two coats on the front side before applying the color.
-You’ll have to paint one side at a time unless you suspend the barn quilt on a string.
+Unless you suspend the barn quilt on a string, you’ll have to paint one side at a time.
 Flip the quilt between coats, alternating sides to prevent it from warping.

 Painting the Design

-Now we get to the fun part, painting the design on your barn quilt.
+Now, we get to the fun part: painting the design of your barn quilt.
 Start by painting the entire front and edges with two coats of the lightest color you will use for your quilt.
 Allow these to dry thoroughly.
 Since barn quilts are geometric designs, we must lay that design out on the painted plywood, using a tape measure, a straight edge, and quite likely a protractor.
-Remember that you can do a lot by marking off the midpoints of each side or dividing the sides into 4 equal sections.
+Remember that you can do a lot by marking off the midpoints of each side or dividing the sides into four equal sections.
 A chalk line is not recommended, as that could discolor your paint.
 Lay the entire design in pencil, ensuring it is dark enough to see.

-High-gloss paints are not normally used for barn quilts, as they reflect more sunlight than a duller sheen will.
-Flat paint will hold more dirt at the other extreme of the glossiness scale, dulling the paint.
-You’re best off using eggshell or satin paint, providing a smooth enough surface to stay clean without reflecting too much sunlight.
+High-gloss paints are not customarily used for barn quilts, as they reflect more sunlight than a duller sheen will.
+Flat paint, at the other extreme of the glossiness scale, will hold more dirt, dulling the paint.
+You’re best off using eggshell or satin paint, which provides a smooth enough surface to stay clean without reflecting too much sunlight.

 Barn Quilt Patterns

-You can use any quilt square pattern for making a barn quilt.
+You can use any square quilt pattern to make a barn quilt.
 Don’t select pastel colors or colors that are close to each other.
-They may look great close up, but at a distance, they blend.
-Rather, you want colors with a lot of contrast to make your pattern stand out.
+They may look fantastic close-ups, but at a distance, they blend.
+Instead, you want colors with a lot of contrast to make your pattern stand out.

 barn quilt, pattern